philadams-zz/dimensions/README.txt

 future
 ------

-- PNG organize as chunkstream, or at least class PNGImage as list of Chunks. perhaps organize chunks as functions instead? have to figure out how to call subclasses of Chunk based on chunk\_type string.
+- allow for lists of input files a la `dimensions *.png`
-- PNG width/height
+- JPEG, GIF
 - organize into ./dimensions/ dir by module
-- PNG rotation?
 - pip registration (dimensions)
-- allow for lists of input files a la `dimensions *.png`
-- JPEG, GIF